liza9797/Denoising/README.md

 docker build -t denoising .
 docker run -v PATH-TO-DATASET:/dataset -v PATH-TO-RESULTS:/results denoising
 ```
-where PATH-TO-DATASET is a path to the data and PATH-TO-RESULTS is a path to the folser, where to save data.
+where PATH-TO-DATASET is a path to the data and PATH-TO-RESULTS is a path to the folder, where to save results.